AdobeDocs/vsc-extensions/README.md

 ## Extension Settings

 Since this is an expansion on the built-in VS Code preview extension, any settings applicable to that extension also apply to this one.
 You can find more information about support for Markdown in Visual Studio Code at in the [Visual Studio Code online documentation](https://code.visualstudio.com/Docs/languages/markdown).

-## Release Notes

-Here are the changes since the last release.

-### 1.0.0

-Initial release of Adobe Markdown Authoring extension for VSCode

-### 1.0.6

 ---

 ### For more information